noob210/simple-face-recognition/README.md

 ## License

-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License - see the LICENSE file for details.
+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/)